 - The SFI is only open to students who have not previously earned credit for the PE/VC Lab course (BUS34702).

 - International students (first year and second year) are eligible to participate in the PE/VC Lab through Curricular Practical Training (CPT) authorization.
-Please consult the University of Chicago Office of International Affairs website on CPT authorizationfor more information.
+Please consult the University of Chicago Office of International Affairs (OIA) website on CPT authorizationfor more information.
 International students will be required to complete an attestation form to confirm they’ve met with OIA and will take the necessary steps to complete their CPT.

-- The SFI requires a significant time and travel commitment.
+- The SFI requires a significant time commitment.
 Selected students are required to participate in an orientation session in the fall quarter and are encouraged to register for only three courses during the winter quarter when their SF internship takes place.
-Participants are expected to be on-site in SF at least two days per week (15-20 hours/week) for the full 10 weeks of Chicago Booth’s winter quarter.
+Participants are expected to intern at least two days per week (15-20 hours/week) for the full 10 weeks of Chicago Booth’s winter quarter.
 Applicants must be willing and able to make this time commitment.